MrQR-me/docs/FormBuilder/SampleForms.md

 ### New Form Templates
 {: .text-purple-000 }

-New Templates are being constantly added, recent additions include;
+New templates are being added constantly.
+Some recent additions include:

 * Expense Tracker
 * Electrical Appliance Test (PAT)